-- Use flexible working hours and split shift teams to minimise the risk of people gathering - If applicable use either every other POS terminal or just one - whichever option allows 2m spacing - With immediate effect and until further notice, demonstrations of equipment must cease
+- Use flexible working hours and split shift teams to minimise the risk of people gathering - If applicable use either every other POS terminal or just one - whichever option allows 2 metres spacing - With immediate effect and until further notice demonstrations of equipment must cease.

-Continue to do a demonstration (where practicable), please follow Hire Association Europe guidelines on doing product demonstration.
 All customers should be explicitly directed to the guidance leaflet and advised to read it.